-What do you do with mealybugs?
+Is mealybug control possible?
 That is a great question.
 I wish they would fall off the face of the earth.
 They are so annoying!
 These pictures are of mealybugs that infested my cardboard plant, Zamia furfuracea.

-Early detection is key
+Early detection key to mealybug control

 As you can see below on this aglaonema, two mealybugs are visible.
-That certainly does not mean there aren’t more hiding under the leaf, in the axils of the leaves, or there are eggs getting ready to hatch.
+That does not mean there isn’t more hiding under the leaf or in the axils of the leaves.
+There may be eggs getting ready to hatch.

 Well, this is what I did.
 First I grabbed the rubbing alcohol and some cotton swabs.
 I touched each one with a swab doused in rubbing alcohol.
 It dries the insect out.
 I touch them, but also try to wipe them off with the swab.